Fresh-Projects-Dev/Concert-Compass/README.md

 `main`: The production-ready branch.
 This contains stable code that is deployed to production.

 `dev`: The development branch.
-This is where all new features and bug fixes are merged after testing.
+This is where all new features and bug fixes are merged and tested once approved, it will be pushed to the main branch.

 ## How to Contribute